hawkeyesec/scanner-cli/README.md

 You can simply do `docker-compose run --rm --no-deps hawkeye`.
 Woo hoo.

 ### As part of your GoCD pipeline
-If you're using [ci-in-a-box](https://github.com/Stono/ci-in-a-box) or something similar, you can add a pipeline step to run these scans automatically.
-This is an example of running against the latest built docker image.
+This is an example of running Hawkeye against one of your projects in GoCD:

 ```
 <pipeline name="security-scan">